aaronbriel/jugglechat/README.md

 For the non-chat control group, simply complete step 4 with experimentalGroup set to "control".
 For the rest, follow all listed steps.

-1. Modify celery_app > tasks.py call_rasa_nlp to pass in control_group (ie qa or faq) to Allocator instantiation.
+1. Modify celery_app > tasks.py call_rasa_nlp to pass in control_group (ie "qa" or "faq") to Allocator instantiation.
 This
 forces allocator to return that control group every time.
 There is no need for control_group with JuggleChat, as it is the default.